-Ted began to perform his songs in 2015 at coffee house open mics, nursing homes, and songwriter rounds, and in 2017 he recorded and released his first album, Voices in My Head, with the help of some talented people who have become friends.
+Ted began to perform his songs in 2015 at coffee houses, open mics, nursing homes, and songwriter rounds, and in 2017 he recorded and released his first album, Voices in My Head, with the help of some talented people who have become friends.
 He has played house concerts, and he opened for Dan Navarro at the Sundilla Concert Series.
-He has performed at the Highway 80 Songwriter Festivial in Demopolis, Alabama, and the Opelika Songwriters Festival in 2019.
+He has performed at the Highway 80 Songwriter Festival in Demopolis, Alabama, and the Opelika (Alabama) Songwriters Festival in 2019 and 2021.
 His song, Island Paradise, was a finalist in the 2017 Columbus, Georgia, Songwriters Showdown, and in 2019, Danse Macabre, won third place in that competition.
+In the pandemic year, he moved from Auburn, AL, to Gainesville, FL.

 He likes to think of his songs as folk music, but there are some blues- and country-sounding songs in the mix as well.
 Although he tries to let each song stand on its own and rarely consciously imitates the styles or themes of others, he is fully aware that there are unconscious influences from many years of listening to music, ranging from Neil Young to the Beatles and Hank Williams, from John Prine to Paul Simon and Tom Waites.
 His hope is that each song will reach someone who can find a connection between it and their lives.